Nebulizer Myths and Facts

 A nebulizer is like an oxygen tank: only for very sick people with COPD.

-A nebulizer may be a good choice (and patient preferred method) for any person with moderate-to-severe COPD.
+A nebulizer may be a good choice for any person with moderate-to-severe COPD.
 It delivers medicine, not oxygen.
 A nebulizer is just a different way to take a maintenance COPD medication like PERFOROMIST.

-A nebulizer may be a good choice for someone who has arthritis and has trouble handling and pressing down on an inhaler, or for someone who can't take a really deep breath and hold it, which is needed to get a full dose with some inhalers.
+A nebulizer may be a good choice for someone who has coordination difficulties and has trouble handling and pressing down on an inhaler, or for someone who can't take a really deep breath and hold it, which is needed to get a full dose with some inhalers.

 Caregivers Can Help with Devices